Fast superconducting qubit control with sub-harmonic drives: experimental results

+To better understand subharmonic driving, we first performed Rabi experiments, sweeping the drive frequency and amplitude on the qubit to observe its population oscillating between two states.
+Figure~\ref{fig:power_rabi} shows qubit response vs. drive frequency, amplitude, and initial state.
+The pulse used here was a 100 ns flat-top pulse with smoothed edges (see Supplement Sec.~I~B).
+Preparing the qubit in the states $\ket{g}$, $\ket{e}$ and $\ket{f}$, we see the four-wave mixing $ge/3$, $ef/3$ and $fh/3$ processes, respectively, by activating the term $q^\dagger qqq + h.c.$.
+They are separated by a frequency of $\alpha/3$.
+Furthermore, the 8-wave mixing processes $gf/6$ and $eh/6$ can be observed, with the term $q^\dagger q^\dagger q^6+h.c.$ activated.
+The $gf/6$ process is the subharmonic correspondence of the $gf/2$ peak that is often seen in qubit spectroscopy.

+We also observe a state-dependent upper boundary above which the coherent oscillations disappear and the transmon population moves to higher excited states.
+Such a boundary puts a maximum speed limit of our subharmonic gates, but is beyond the scope of this paper and the subject of a separate investigation\cite{xia2025exceeding}.
+Within this upper boundary, all of these parametric processes can be used to perform qubit controls without appreciable degradation of the qubit's coherence.
+In this work, we focus on the $ge/3$ process and use it to build fast single-qubit gates.

-To better understand the properties of sub-harmonic driving, we first performed Rabi experiments, driving the qubit between its ground and excited states.
-Here, we first fixed the drive strength and swept the drive frequency and drive pulse duration.
-As shown in Figure~\ref{fig:Rabi}(a), when using flat-top pulses, the sub-harmonic Rabi oscillation had a pattern similar to the one observed when using a resonant drive.
-By fitting the data, we extracted both the AC-Stark shift induced by the off resonant drive on the qubit and the Rabi rate at the selected drive strength.
+Our next step is driving the qubit with fixed power (and hence ac-Stark shift) and variable pulse duration at a given pulse amplitude to find the Rabi rate and frequency.
+As shown in Figure~\ref{fig:Rabi}(a), the subharmonic Rabi oscillation versus time shows a chevron pattern similar to the pattern observed using a resonant drive.
+By fitting the data, we extract both the ac-Stark shift induced by the off-resonant drive on the qubit and the Rabi rate at the given drive strength.

-The experiment was then repeated with different room temperature amplitudes ranging from \unit[0.05]{V} to \unit[0.38]{V}.
-The voltage here was the output amplitude of the arbitrary waveform generator (AWG) (see Figure~\ref{fig:diagram} for microwave configuration).
-Assuming the total insertion loss on the input line is frequency independent within the range of frequencies applied, this voltage is linearly proportional to the drive strength $\eta$ on the qubit.
-As shown in Figure~\ref{fig:Rabi}(b), with a drive amplitude of \unit[0.05]{V}, the Rabi rate was only \unit[40]{kHz}.
-When the drive amplitude was increased by 7.6 times to \unit[0.38]{V}, the Rabi rate reached \unit[12.1]{MHz}, which is 300 times faster.
-The Rabi rate $\Omega(V_d)$ and the AC-Stark shift $\Delta f(V_d)$ as a function of drive strength $V_d$ are fitted simultaneously with a single free parameter $k$, which relates the room temperature and cryogenic drive voltages:
+The experiment was then repeated with other pulse amplitudes.
+The drive amplitude in millivolts is the pulse peak amplitude at the base stage of the dilution refrigerator.
+The microwave configuration on the input line is shown in Extended Data Figure~\ref{fig:diagram}.
+The method of calibrating the pulse amplitude in the base stage is discussed in the Supplemental Sec.~II~B. After calibration, we assume that the voltage is linearly proportional to the drive strength $\eta$ on the qubit.
+As shown in Figure~\ref{fig:Rabi}(b), with a drive amplitude of \unit[1.19]{mV}, the slowest Rabi rate was only \unit[$2\pi\times$0.27]{MHz}.
+When the drive amplitude was increased by 7.1 times to \unit[8.48]{mV}, the Rabi rate reached \unit[$2\pi\times$68.04]{MHz}, which increased by around 250 times.
+The qubit also experiences an ac-Stark shift around 1.6 times of its anharmonicity.
+The Rabi rate $\Omega(V_d)$ and the ac-Stark shift $\Delta\omega(V_d)$ as a function of drive strength $V_d$ are fitted simultaneously with a single free parameter $k$, which relates the room temperature and cryogenic drive voltages: